jakehova/knowledgedump/tech/kafka/kafka.md

     * kStreams forward EVERY event.  kTables only forward events when "commit interval" expires OR when cache size is exceeded.
 * global kTable - same as kTable but stores ALL records across ALL partitions
     * used for smaller datasets that dont change much (i.e zip codes/country codes/etc)
-* APIs
-    * Producer API - gets data into Kafka.  publishes data to a Kafka Topic
-    * Consumer API - gets data out of Kafka. subscribes to topic(s) and gets sent data as it arrives at a topic
-        * Request asks for a topic and an offset (offset says which record in the log do you want to return data from)
-    * Streams API - used to receive data from a topic, transform it in some way, and output it to a different topic.
-For example, if you subscribe to the "login_attempt" topic, you could take that login attempt, supplement it with an application name and then push the new message to a different topic that some other applications are subscribed to via consumer api.
-    * Connector API - allows you to add applications or data systems to push/pull data to/from kafka

 ## JOINS
 * allows you to join two streams/tables together to create a single kStream or kTable